salrashid123/cloud-functions-dotnet/README.md

 _Disclaimer: This is not an official Google product.
 It is not and will not be maintained by Google, and is not part of Google Cloud Functions project.
 There is no guarantee of any kind, including that it will work or continue to work, or that it will supported in any way._

-Sample application running .NET Cloud Function.
+Sample application running .NET [Cloud Function](https://cloud.google.com/functions/docs/) as an [HTTP Trigger](https://cloud.google.com/functions/docs/calling/http).

 This is a **unofficial** port to .NET of cloud-functions-go sample here:
 - [https://github.com/GoogleCloudPlatform/cloud-functions-go](https://github.com/GoogleCloudPlatform/cloud-functions-go)